meotimdihia/dota2-rune-timer/README.md

 # DESCRIPTION
-Simple program that alert when time for runes is comming, the program alert system beep
+Simple program that alert when time for runes is coming, the program'll alert system beep
 Beep should be alert 2 times for runes on river, and 3 times for bounty runes

 # INSTALLING